mbabynames search ✿

-Mary is a two-syllable name of English origin, meaning "noble and strong".
+from the Hebrew, meaning "beloved".
+Mary is a two-syllable name of Hebrew origin, meaning "beloved".
 It ends with an open Y sound, which shapes how middle names connect to it phonetically.

 20